Music of South Africa: Metal

-The 2000s
+2000s

 Blues Rock

 The Blues Rock scene has dramatically emerged in South Africa.
 Albert Frost, Dan Patlansky, The Black Cat Bones, Gerald Clark, Crimson House Blues, The Blues Broers and Boulevard Blues band are some of the most prominent blues acts in South-Africa.
 Figures like Piet Botha and Valiant Swart have largely contributed to the South-African Blues and Rock scene.